 Beets also contain betaine, a natural compound with anti-aging properties.
 Betaine has been shown to protect cells from aging by helping protect the liver from chemical damage and reducing inflammation in the body.
-What's more, in lab studies betaine has been shown to reduce growth of many types of cancer cells.

 Beet greens are also packed with nutrients.
 When you buy fresh beets, save the greens for a side dish (sautéed beet greens are especially tasty), or use them in a soup or salad.
-Beet greens are an excellent source of vitamin K and contain notable amounts of magnesium, iron and potassium.
-They're also an outstanding source of lutein, an antioxidant that helps protect from macular degeneration and cataract.
+Beet greens are an excellent source of vitamin K and deliver notable amounts of magnesium, iron and potassium.
+They're also an outstanding source of lutein, an antioxidant that helps protect your eyes from macular degeneration and cataract.

 Nutrient information per ½ cup (125 ml) cooked beets: